-The structure of Internal Audit unit has been beefed up to ensure the office is running efficiently considering that a review of individual performance outcomes is another activity that should be performed before performance rewards could be paid out.
-The unit now consists of the Chief Audit Executive (CAE) as the Head of the unit, 2x Internal Auditors reporting directly to CAE as well 1x Intern.
-The unit reports administratively to the Accounting Officer and functionally to the Audit Committee.
-The main purpose of the unit is to assess the internal control environment and other risks within the municipality and provide advice to the Accounting Officer and Audit Committee in line with Section 165(2) (a)(b) of the MFMA.
+The Internal Audit unit of the Municipality consists of Chief Audit Executive (CAE), One (1) Internal Audit who reports directly to the CAE and One (1) Intern.
+The unit reports administratively to the

+Accounting Officer and functionally to the Audit Committee.
+The main purpose of the unit was to assess the internal control environment and other risks within the municipality and provide advice to the Accounting Officer and Audit Committee in line with Section 165(2) (a)(b) of the MFMA.
 The Internal Audit conducted its audit in line with the approved risk based internal audit plan 2020/21.
 The progress report on the implementation of the plan was reported to the Audit Committee on a quarterly basis.